wangpichao/wangpichao.github.io/index.md

 11. ICLR2022

 ## Work Experience
+1. 2018.9-2022.10: I was employed as a staff/senior algorithm engineer, and conducted research on various computer vision tasks.

-1. 2017.10-2018.6: I was employed as a researcher at Motovis Inc, and I was in charge of Fixed-point quantization networks, pixel-level semantic labeling, intelligent headlight control.
+2. 2017.10-2018.6: I was employed as a researcher at Motovis Inc, and I was in charge of Fixed-point quantization networks, pixel-level semantic labeling, intelligent headlight control.

-2. 2013.07-2013.11: I was employed  as a Software Engineer at Beijing Hanze Technology Co., ltd  and I was in charge of the development of software about video enhancement, including FFMpeg video decoding, video enhancement algorithms, denoising algorithms,  and H.264 coding by CUDA.
+3. 2013.07-2013.11: I was employed  as a Software Engineer at Beijing Hanze Technology Co., ltd  and I was in charge of the development of software about video enhancement, including FFMpeg video decoding, video enhancement algorithms, denoising algorithms,  and H.264 coding by CUDA.

-3. 2011.05-2011.12: I was employed as a Software Engineer at Beijing Maystar Information Technology Co., ltd , and I was in charge of decrypting the Office documents based on GPU.
+4. 2011.05-2011.12: I was employed as a Software Engineer at Beijing Maystar Information Technology Co., ltd , and I was in charge of decrypting the Office documents based on GPU.

-4. 2010.07-2011.06: I participated a National High-tech R&D Program (863 Program) project at Institute of Wideband Wireless Communication and 3D Imaging (IWWC&3DI): Multi-view video acquisition and demonstration system (2009AA011507).
+5. 2010.07-2011.06: I participated a National High-tech R&D Program (863 Program) project at Institute of Wideband Wireless Communication and 3D Imaging (IWWC&3DI): Multi-view video acquisition and demonstration system (2009AA011507).
 I was in charge of adaptive definition adjustment and format conversion in 3D video network and implemented the 3D video combination algorithm using paralleled methods based on CUDA.

 ## Datasets
 1. [FT-HID Dataset](https://github.com/ENDLICHERE/FT-HID): The dataset contains more than 38K RGB samples, 38K depth samples, and about 20K skeleton sequences.
 30 classes of daily actions are designed specically for multi-person interaction with a wearable device and three fixed cameras.
 FT-HID dataset has a comparable number of data, action classes, and scenes with other RGB-D action recognition datasets.
 It is more complex as the data is collected from 109 distinct subjects with large variations in gender, age, and physical condition.
 More importantly, to the best of our knowledge, it is the first large-scale RGB-D dataset that is collected from both TPV and FPV perspectives for action recognition.
 Please cite the following papers if you use the dataset: